Learn the common signs of mental illness in adults and adolescents.

 Circles of Care: Creating Models of Care for American Indian and Alaska Native Youth

-Describes the Substance Abuse and Mental Health Services Administration's grant program, Circles of Care, which develops culturally appropriate interventions to serve youth with serious behavioral health challenges.
+Circles of Care describes the Substance Abuse and Mental Health Services Administration's grant program, Circles of Care, which develops culturally appropriate interventions to serve youth with serious behavioral health challenges.

 Indian Health Service